Last updated: 15 July 2026

 If we agree the complaint is well founded, we will, in consultation with you, take appropriate steps to resolve the issue.
 If you are not satisfied with our response, you may refer the matter to the Office of the Australian Information Commissioner (www.oaic.gov.au) or, where applicable, the relevant state or territory privacy regulator.

-Where a pharmacy uses Qiri to communicate with patients by SMS or WhatsApp, those messages are carried by third-party messaging providers (including Twilio Inc. and Meta Platforms, Inc.) and may be transmitted, processed, or stored overseas.
+- Messaging: where a pharmacy uses Qiri to communicate with patients by SMS or WhatsApp, those messages are carried by third-party messaging providers (including Twilio Inc. and Meta Platforms, Inc.) and may be transmitted, processed, or stored in the United States.
 Qiri acts as a conduit for those messages; the pharmacy is responsible for obtaining the patient's consent to be contacted on the relevant channel.

 13. GDPR and equivalent overseas privacy laws